Lovrom8/RSMods/README.md

 * Q: Who made these mods, and how can I thank you guys?
 * A: Thank you for showing interest in the project.
 We spent over ten months working on this project trying to flesh it out so people would enjoy using it.
 The developers are mainly: LovroM8 (Lovro), and Ffio1 (Ffio) but we received a lot of help from ZagatoZee (ZZ), Kokolihapihvi (Koko), and L0fka.
 All we ask for is a quick thank you, and those can either be sent by starring this project on Github, telling your Rocksmith friends, or just coming into the Discord and saying "Thank You".
 I know it sounds like it's not much, but it really makes our day(s).

-* If you have any questions, feel free to reach us in the [r/Rocksmith Discord](https://rocksmith.rocks/discord) in the #rsmods channel, or in the #general channel of the [CustomsForge Discord](https://discord.gg/cf)
+* If you have any questions, feel free to reach us in the [r/Rocksmith Discord](https://rocksmith.rocks/discord) in the #rsmods channel, or in the #rs-mods channel of the [CustomsForge Discord](https://discord.gg/cf)